Poets Alone Together

 Time: Thursday 4th June 7-9pm

-RSVP: Sign up on the form at the bottom of the page
+RSVP: Sign up at the rsvp page

 Join us over Zoom for a panel of readings, discussion and a question and answer session featuring four gifted Australian poets.
 Their poetry uses different lenses, genres, formats and styles.
 A unique opportunity to celebrate and engage with the diversity available in our own literary backyard.